Joshakeats/Uruz/EVOLUTION.md

 * **Advanced AI Refinement & Personalization:** Fine-tune the adaptive AI control system to optimize responsiveness, efficiency, and intuitive operation across a full range of complex movements.
 * **Comprehensive Human Trial Preparation:**
     * **Baseline AI Training with Full-Limbed Individuals:** A crucial initial step involves **collaborating with individuals possessing full limbs to train the AI relay systems.** This provides the AI with an unambiguous and ideal blueprint of natural human movement, intent, and proprioception.
 By learning from a physically present, functioning limb, the AI's understanding of biomimetic function becomes **real, not imagined**, preventing a "blind leading the blind" scenario and establishing a robust foundational model.
     * **Individualized Adaptation with Amputees:** Subsequently, work directly **with amputees to train the AI relays further and facilitate the amputee's own process of learning and relearning their limb's function.** This symbiotic phase allows the AI to personalize its responses to the individual user's unique neural signals and "modus operandi," while the user develops intuitive control and integrates the cybernetic limb as a natural extension of themselves.
 While understanding phenomena like phantom limb syndrome is important for patient support, the AI's core functional learning is grounded in the "real" limb data.
-This collaborative learning process represents **the ultimate "acid test"** of the Cyberlimb's design and functionality.
+This collaborative learning process represents **the ultimate "acid test"** of the Uruz's design and functionality.
     * **Ethical Review & Regulatory Compliance:** Engage with ethical review boards and relevant regulatory bodies to ensure all human trial protocols are rigorously vetted, safe, and compliant with all necessary guidelines.
 * **Documentation for Deployment:** Prepare comprehensive documentation, user manuals, and maintenance guidelines for potential deployment and future development.